What is hearing loss?

 Hearing loss after a head injury

 A head injury, or a trauma to the ear, can result in conductive hearing loss.
 This is reversible and will often disappear within a couple of months.
 Tinnitus (ringing in the ears) is also common after a head injury and can cause disruptions to hearing.
-If hearing loss after a head injury is still experienced after 3 months, investigative surgery may be done to determine whether the ossicle bones have been dislocated or whether there is damage to the auditory nerve.
+If you are still experiencing hearing loss 3 months after a head injury investigative surgery may be done to determine whether the ossicle bones have been dislocated or whether there is damage to the auditory nerve.

 Hearing loss from stress